Austin-Williams/tdx-groth16-contribution/notes/journey.md

 	- I requested the ability to get a larger instance (c3-standard-8) but they denied it because my account is too new.
 (How is GCP this bad?
 I don't understand!)
 	- So I guess I have to "farm" repuation by burning money on a small server (for how long?) until they grant me permission to use larger instances -- ones that have a _whopping_ 32 GB of RAM :eye-roll:
 	- Honestly I think I'd rather buy my own TDX-compatible hardware than play these stupid games.
 Or maybe I could I could try Azure -- they might just accept money for instances.
 WIll need to research both before moving forward.

+- While waiting on a GCP solution I started doing other prep work, and I noticed that the latest version of SnarkJS cannot actually export from .zkey format to a .params format that Zokrates can read.
+Older versions of SnarkJS could, but those older versions have security problems.
+And the newer version switched some endianness somewhere and so Zokrates can't read it.
+I don't want to encourage users to downgrade SnarkJS versions (even if just for doing the conversion) for fear that they'll hit those security issues.
+I don't want to introduce a footgun.
+So, the plan now is to dump Zokrates and do the TEE contribution using SnarkJS instead.

+- So, while waiting on a GCP solution, I'll start working on rewriting the previous stuff to use SnarkJS instead of Zokrates.